Insurance AI Governance

 If there are no AI-specific insurance regulations in NZ, why invest in governance now?

 Three reasons.
-First, existing legislation already applies: the FMA's fair conduct obligations, the Privacy Act 2020, the Fair Trading Act, and the Human Rights Act all cover the outcomes of AI decisions even if they do not mention AI by name.
+First, existing legislation already applies: the FMA's fair conduct obligations, the Privacy Act 2020, the Fair Trading Act 1986, the Human Rights Act, and RBNZ solvency standards under the Insurance (Prudential Supervision) Act 2010 all cover the outcomes of AI decisions even if they do not mention the technology by name.
 Second, global regulation is moving fast, and NZ insurers using international vendors or operating across borders will be affected.
 Third, retroactive compliance is far more expensive than building governance into your AI programme from the start.
+Our consultants help organisations across Aotearoa build proactive governance that reduces cost and risk.

 What does the FMA expect from insurers using AI?